addisonhall/generatepress-child/README.md

 The `style.css` file is where I include all of my custom styling.
 I have not included any preprocessor setup, so feel free to rig up whatever you prefer.

+I've begun adding Gutenburg-specific classes so that styling those elements on the front-end is a little easier.

 ### JavaScript

 Only one JavaScript file is present, `js/scripts.js`, for all of my javascript goodies.
 As of now it includes: